fmedrano2019/TraderJoes/overview.md

 - Accurately forecasting the stock market has always been a cornerstone of business research and development.
 - Popular trading algorithms rely too much on technical analysis of basic indicators (High, Low, Open, Close, Volume)
 - Research into inclusion of sentiment analysis only leverages official news outlets, which involve many biases.
 - State-of-the-art deep learning models have seen very little application in this field.
 And the models initially explored have seen many incremental improvements since.

 ## Our Approach
 - wGAN-GP is used over traditional GAN networks, for promotion of training stability and convergence.
 Improved forms of GAN networks have seen little implementation in the field of finance.
 - The usage of sentiment analysis of data coming directly from the public, rather than from biased news outlets or similar feeds.
 - Research into inclusion of sentiment analysis only leverages official news outlets, which involve many biases.
 - State-of-the-art deep learning models have seen very little application in this field.
 And the models initially explored have seen many incremental improvements since.

 # Full Project Pipeline
 ![Project Pipeline](ML&#32;Capstone&#32;Project&#32;Pipeline&#32;Diagram.png)

 # How to run the wGAN-GP Stock Prediction Model

-Detailed below is a stepped instructional to generate predictions with the wGAN-GP prediction model.

 ## Required Files